ssbc/ssb-buttwoo-spec/README.md

 With the introduction of [meta feeds] it becomes possible to have multiple feed formats.
-This allows us to have an upgrade path from existing single feed, to potentially multiple feeds in a new format.
+This allows us to have an upgrade path from existing single feed, to potentially multiple feeds in new formats.

 Butt2 uses [bipf] for encoding as that is a good foundation for an append-only-log system (write once, many reads).
 It uses [ssb-bfe] for